fatwanurhdyt/LQ45-Portfolio-Optimization/README.md

 | **Period** | January 2020 – December 2025 (6 years) |
 | **Frequency** | Daily closing prices |
 | **Records** | ~1,200 trading days × 10 stocks |

 ---

+## Business Questions

+Individual investors in Indonesia often build portfolios based on intuition rather than data.
+Key questions this project answers:

+- Which LQ45 stocks offer the best risk-adjusted returns?
+- How correlated are these stocks — and which combinations reduce overall portfolio risk?
+- What is the **optimal allocation** across these stocks to maximize the Sharpe Ratio?
+- How does portfolio performance vary across 5,000 simulated allocation scenarios?

+---